M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Introduction

-Crucially, we ensure that the coefficients $c^m_j$ can be computed just via dot products $\nabla \ell_{j}^{\top} \nabla \ell_{i}$, where $i \leq j$ in the ordering, and $\nabla \ell_{j}^{\top} \vv$.
-Then, to replace a given gradient $\nabla \ell_{i}$ from this representation, we just have to compute $m$ scalar products with the new gradient vector, and to update some intermediate information.
-Hence, the entire update operation has computational cost $O(dm + m^3)$ for adding or removing any gradient from the sliding window, and $O(dm + m^2)$ for computing the IHVP.
+Crucially, we ensure that the coefficients $c^m_j$ can be computed just via dot products $\nabla \ell_{i}^{\top} \nabla \ell_{j}$, where $i \leq j$ in the ordering, and $\nabla \ell_{j}^{\top} \vv$.
+Then, to replace a given gradient $\nabla \ell_{i}$ from this representation, we just have to compute $m$ scalar products with the new gradient vector (as well as update some intermediate information).
+Hence, the entire update operation has computational cost $O(dm + m^3)$ for replacing any gradient in the sliding window, and $O(dm + m^2)$ for computing the IHVP.

-\parhead{Implementation and Experiments.} We provide an efficient vectorized implementation for the above algorithms, called \emph{M-FAC} (for \emph{Matrix-Free Approximate Curvature}) as well as pruning and optimization code, in PyTorch~\cite{paszke2019pytorch}.
-Our implementation includes several additional optimizations, in particular GPU acceleration with custom CUDA code, and minimizes the cost of memory transfer between the GPU and main memory via a non-trivial gradient paging mechanism.
-For pruning operations, our implementation provides order-of-magnitude improvements in terms of computation time over the block-wise approximation of~\cite{2020-singh} for classic pruning benchmarks such as ResNet50 and MobileNet on the ImageNet dataset.
-In turn, this allows us to obtain more accurate pruned models by exploiting higher numbers of gradients and larger block sizes.
-What is more, our preconditioned SGD can be competitive with state-of-the-art optimizers for deep learning in terms of accuracy, and has end-to-end computational overhead per step of 5\%--55\% relative to vanilla SGD.
+\parhead{Implementation and Experiments.} We provide efficient vectorized implementations for the above algorithms, called \emph{M-FAC}, for \emph{Matrix-Free Approximate Curvature}.
+Specifically, M-FAC consists of Pytorch~\cite{paszke2019pytorch} implementations of a pruning and optimization library.
+Our implementation introduces several additional optimizations, in particular GPU acceleration via custom CUDA kernels, and minimizes the cost of memory transfer between the GPU and main memory via memory paging.

+For pruning, our implementation provides order-of-magnitude improvements over the block-wise approximation of~\cite{2020-singh} for classic benchmarks such as pruning ResNet50 and MobileNet on the ImageNet dataset.
+This allows us to obtain more accurate sparse models by exploring higher parameter settings and increasing the total number of pruning steps, while remaining practical in terms of memory and compute even for larger models.
+What is more, our preconditioned SGD (even without momentum) can be competitive in terms of validation accuracy with state-of-the-art optimizers on models of moderate size, including compact vision architectures and Transformer language models \cite{vaswani2017attention}.
+Its computational overheads are of 5\%--55\% relative to vanilla SGD on standard CNN architectures.